steveklewis/cog-funcs/topics/kant-circle.md

 ** The Holiness of Reason

 > But you must draw yourself back and train more, while you're still young, in a gymnastic that seems useless and which the many call 'idle talk.'
 If you don't, the truth will escape you.
 Parmenidies, 135d

+> ... all attempts at an empirical deduction, in regard to pure *a priori* conceptions, are vain, and can only be made by one who does not understand the altogether peculiar nature of these cognitions. p.
+83

+> The reader, then, must be quite convinced of the absolute necessity of a transcendental deduction, before taking a single step in the field of pure reason; because otherwise he goes to work blindly, and after he has wandered about in all directions, returns to the state of utter ignorance from which he started. p.
+83

+> Unless we pay particular attention to this requirement, our proofs, instead of pursuing the straight path indicated by reason, follow the tortuous road of mere subjective association.
+B815, p.
+398